zopencommunity/meta/.github/pull_request_template.md

      - ✅ Provide tests for your changes.
      - 📝 Use descriptive commit messages.
      - 📗 Update any related documentation and include any relevant screenshots.
+     - 💬 For major changes, consider discussing with the maintainers beforehand.
+     - [ ] Ensure all tests pass locally.
+     - [ ] Add tests for any new functionality.
+     - [ ] Ensure code complies with the project's licensing requirements.
 -->

 ## What type of PR is this? (check all applicable)